joiellantero/flipper/macos/badUSB/browserdata/README.md

 **How can you modify this?**
   1. Gather more browser data, e.g., cookies, history, bookmarks, etc.
-  2. Use email instead of Telegram.
+  2. Use email or cloud storage instead of Telegram.
   3. Change the cronjob frequency ([cronjob translator](https://crontab.guru/)).